Azlender/Inf_secure-project/README.md

 # Inf_secure-project
-Requiements: \n
+#Requiements:

-Insatall WinRAR and transfer file 'rar.exe' to project directory \n If programm not work change image and try again \n
+Insatall WinRAR and transfer file 'rar.exe' to project directory

+If programm not work change image and try again